“A man in the pub said I cannot be a director of any other company if I liquidate my company. Is this true?”

 What if I have signed personal guarantees?

-One great piece of FREE advice: always make sure that ALL tax returns, VAT returns and annual returns have been completed and sent in and that other “compliance” issues are dealt with wherever possible.
-These are important processes and will help protect you as individual directors.
-It shows that you have been acting properly.
+The good news is that most banks are willing to negotiate repayment plans for personal guarantees, provided you actively work with them to reduce their exposure.
+One piece of advice is to always make sure that all tax returns, VAT returns and annual returns have been completed and sent in and that other “compliance” issues are dealt with wherever possible.
+These are important processes that help protect you as individual directors and demonstrate that you have been acting properly.

 What you should do